The Tower of Cabin

-The Tower of Cabin is an unusual spinoff of the fantasy role-playing video game series called Xak by the Japanese developer MicroCabin.
-The Tower of Cabin was released just before MicroCabin decided to discontinue the development of Xak III for MSX.
-The Tower of Cabin was also ported to the NEC PC9801.
-In this game, the player plays as a new MicroCabin employee as they wander the MicroCabin headquarters building in Japan with a goal to work with the various lead programmers and developers in making the company more successful.
-This is very similar to the Japanese game known as Segagaga (Dreamcast) in which the player runs the entire Sega company as the president of Sega Corporation.
+The Tower of Cabin is an unusual spinoff of the fantasy role-playing video game series called Xak by the Japanese developer Microcabin.
+The Tower of Cabin was released just before Microcabin decided to discontinue the development of Xak III for MSX.
+The Tower of Cabin was also ported to the PC-98.
+In this game, the player plays as a new Microcabin employee as they wander the Microcabin headquarters building in Japan with a goal to work with the various lead programmers and developers in making the company more successful.
+This is very similar to the later Japanese game known as Segagaga (Dreamcast) in which the player runs the entire Sega company as the president of Sega Corporation.
 This game featured many characters from the Xak series such as Latok, Fray and Pixie.
 There were two unlockable mini-games in The Tower of Cabin: a short fighting game between Pixie and Fray and a text adventure called Crusader that took place within the Xak universe.

 Setting and story

-The game's setting takes place at the MicroCabin office building in Japan.
+The game's setting takes place at the Microcabin office building in Japan.
 The player descends and ascends to various floors throughout the building while carrying out various business related tasks.

 Characters

 Besides the main character, the player, there are several miscellaneous NPC's that the player can talk with in order to proceed through the game.
-In addition there are a few characters from other MicroCabin games that make a cameo appearance:
+In addition there are a few characters from other Microcabin games that make a cameo appearance: